brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

-Technology
+# Technology
 Technology can make you stronger, faster and more dangerous.
-This Chapter introduces technology and equipment behind Icar: what�s possible, what�s illegal and what you can buy.
+This Chapter introduces technology and equipment behind Icar: what's possible, what's illegal and what you can buy.

 For weapons, vehicles and spacecraft, the statistics in this Chapter are an outline.
 Icar is intended to be played with a full page hand outs that can be found in the Equipment Index.

-New Starters!
+## New Starters!
 Icar has a lot of technology and if you are new to Icar, it can be very daunting.
 If you are unsure where to begin, look at the equipment that is listed for your Setting.
 If you are using the Scavenger Setting, the equipment each character gets is listed on the Character Skeleton.
 You only need to understand those bits of technology, you can skip the rest.

 If a player wants to use a bit of technology, then it is up to them to understand how it works and how it might be used.
 If a gizmo is forgotten about by the player then the opportunity to use it will have passed.
 It is not the responsibility of the GM to remember who has what and the functions of all the technology in each section.

-Rarity
+## Rarity
 Rarity is the measure of how difficult it is to get hold of something (in percentage).
-Rarity can change depending on a character�s location.
+Rarity can change depending on a character's location.
 For example, a Hand Cannon is easy to acquire on a planet dedicated to the construction of firearms but next to impossible on planets with gun-restrictive laws.
 This value can be used in two ways.

-Rarity as a guide for the GM
+### Rarity as a guide for the GM
 Firstly, it can be used as a guide to the GM and players when deciding if a certain item of kit can be obtained.
 This system should be used with care as decisions should be backed up with a reason.

-Rarity as a Modifier on Street Deal
+### Rarity as a Modifier on Street Deal
 The second  method is to use the value as a modifier on a Street Deal Skill roll.
 Use the Rarity as a negative modifier by subtracting the Rarity from the Street Deal Skill before rolling.

-For example, if the Character has Street Deal at 50% and they wish to by a Nelson H1 at rarity of 10%, they will need to roll under (50% - 10%) 40%.
+>  For example, if the Character has Street Deal at 50% and they wish to by a Nelson H1 at rarity of 10%, they will need to roll under (50% - 10%) 40%.

 A Character can try every 5 hours to find the goods (roll once for every 5 hours of game time).
 If a player does not have Street Deal, then they will need to find another method of obtaining the goods.
 This is likely to include the use of contacts, Gaia and knowledge.
 Of course, if they get someone else to find the objects, then they might want to add a fee.

-The Black Market
+### The Black Market
 The Black Market is an illegal method of getting hold of items.
-Most items (not Imperial Issue ones, like the Qaxam) can be gained on the Black Market at much reduced �Black� costs.
+Most items (not Imperial Issue ones, like the Qaxam) can be gained on the Black Market at much reduced 'Black' costs.
 However, the black market on any planet is very difficult to find and often requires local knowledge.
 The Black Market is normally little more than space on the Undergaia that has been set aside for trading less-than-legal goods at low prices.
 An Isis is essential for the Black Market as it is used a guarantee of ownership.
 If something has been purchased on the Black Market, then it is impossible for the Star Enforcers to know this.
 Arrests are normally made by infiltrating the Black Market Undergaia space and following transactions until the goods are handed over.
 It is also illegal to be found in a Gaia space that is used as a Black Market trading space, although arrests are rare.
 Some of the goods are often of poor quality and it is wise to use a knowledgeable person to check it over after purchase.
 Items on the Black Market also differ in Rarity, so it may either be easier or more difficult to get an object there.
 Ownership Dockets
-Expensive items (vehicles, spacecraft etc) have a �Docket� that describes both the owner and the item itself.
+Expensive items (vehicles, spacecraft etc) have a 'Docket' that describes both the owner and the item itself.
 The Docket is a unique Gaia Entity that proves that the item belongs to someone.
 Most people keep their Dockets on their Gaiacard but they can also be stored in any Gaia space or on a plastic Datacard.
-Changing the owner is easy and only requires the owner�s agreement.
+Changing the owner is easy and only requires the owner's agreement.
 The owner can be illegally changed by a successful Hacking check and Forgery check.
 The skill checks can be performed by different characters but must be done at the same time.
 Expeditionary technology
 Expeditionaries are mercenaries who tend to work in the unruly areas of Imperial space and outside the Light Jump Net.
 Expeditionary technology is more expensive, better made and more rare than ordinary technology.
 Full page sheets
 The Equipment Index is a free PDF that you can download from the web site that include player hand outs of weapons, vehicles and spacecraft.
 Each sheet represents the in-game Ownership Docket that the Character would own and contains all the rules and statistics that apply to that item.
-The sheets should be printed, folded and handed out to the player who�s Character owns the Docket.
+The sheets should be printed, folded and handed out to the player who's Character owns the Docket.
 You can also use these sheets as a physical form of who is holding or using an item.
 If you are not sure which full page sheets to print, check the GM section of the setting you are playing and it will list the sheets you need.
 Legality and Feasibility
 Areas of technological discovery are grouped by their legality and feasibility.
-The Imperium decide (with Star Sci�s help) which technologies are illegal.
+The Imperium decide (with Star Sci's help) which technologies are illegal.
 Illegal technologies tend to be those that are dangerous to the general public.
 Feasibility is whether or not the technology is possible.
 Where is Technology X?
 Our timeline is different to the one your characters share and as such, some technologies have flourished and others withered.
 After ninety thousand years, you would expect most discoveries we imagine as obvious today to be present in Icar but are missing.
 For any given discovery or technological evolution, the reasons for its omission can be complicated and can include one of the following:
 Star Sci do most of the research